Sparky10/calculator/README.md

 # Python calculator

-The implementation of a simple calculator in Python.
+The implementation of a simple calculator in Python demonstrating SOLID and TDD principles.

 **To run the calculator**